12 Quaint Small Towns in Florida to Discover on a Weekend Trip

 Yanitza is an avid adventurer with 15+ years of hiking experience and outdoor travel.
 As a PADI-certified scuba diver, she's also passionate about ocean conservation.
 When she's not exploring the great outdoors, Yanitza obsesses over The Vampire Diaries and dreams of traveling to Mallorca, Spain.

-10 thoughts on “12 Historic Small Towns in Florida to Visit This Weekend”
+10 thoughts on “12 Quaint Small Towns in Florida to Discover on a Weekend Trip”

 1. Rural Florida certainly has its unique charms!
 The Worm Gruntin’ festival made me laugh, and I think I need to see this in person.
 Good to know the drive on the Seven Mile bridge is worth it.
 Great details, thanks for sharing!